-Dr. Barrows and his team of highly trained practitioners are experts in the management and removal of moles, and work with patients as they come to our dermatology office for their routine mole checks.
-Moles are a common condition of the skin and can develop anywhere on the body, appear either alone or in clusters.
+Dr. Barrows and his team of highly trained practitioners are experts in the management and removal of moles and work with patients as they come to our dermatology office for their routine mole checks.
+Moles are a common condition of the skin and can develop anywhere on the body, appearing either alone or in clusters.
 For most, they usually appear in early childhood or at least by age 30.
 Moles are growths on the skin that are usually small spots, black or brown in color, that result from groups of pigmented cells.
-While some look at a mole a sign of beauty, some can be bothersome, especially if a large collection of them exist on the skin.
+While some look at a mole as a sign of beauty, some can be bothersome, especially if a large collection of them exist on the skin.
 By adulthood, it’s normal to have anywhere from 10 to 40 moles.
 Most moles are harmless, but some can and do develop into cancer.

 Symptoms of Moles